Theatre (THEA)

 THEA 260 Theatre Topics 1.0-3.0 SH [ ]

 Group study of selected topics in theatre.
 The title will be extended to describe the current topic.
-May be taken more than once provided the topics differ.
+May be taken four times provided the topics differ.

 THEA 285 Theatre Costuming 3.0 SH [ ]